Immiora/the-narrow/wiki/quests/SessionLog.md

 Elith also received a letter.

-> Letter from the Beekeeper to Elith
+Letter from the Beekeeper to Elith:
->

 > To my little caterpillar,
 >
 > The bees have whispered to me of your request, flitting between petals and secrets.
 I am inclined to aid you in your endeavors, but all things must be balanced.